-Under the UCA, you can allocate certain capital expenditure incurred after 30 June 2001 which is directly connected with a project you carry on (or propose to carry on) for a taxable purpose to a project pool and write it off over the project life.
+Under the UCA, you can allocate to a project pool certain capital expenditure incurred after 30 June 2001 that is directly connected with a project you carry on (or propose to carry on) for a taxable purpose, and write it off over the project life.
 Each project has a separate project pool.